 Oct 3, 2025

-Chiles v Salazar News: Supreme Court to Hear Major LGBTQ+ Case Next Week—What to Know
+Chiles v Salazar News: Supreme Court to Hear Major Case Next Week—What to Know

 More than 20 states have banned conversion therapy for minors.
-LGBTQ+ advocates and many medical professionals say the practice of trying to change a person's sexual orientation or gender identity through counseling does not work, lacks scientific basis and can cause harm to minors.
+Advocates and many medical professionals say the practice does not work, lacks a scientific basis, and can cause harm to minors.
 But others say the law violates the First Amendment rights of counselors wishing to engage in the practice.